virtool/virtool-website/content/docs/manual/ug_subtraction/index.md

 # Delete a Subtraction

-Click on _Subtraction_ in the main navigational bar and click on the subtraction that you wish to delete.
+Click on **Subtraction** in the main navigation bar and click on the subtraction that you wish to delete.
 ![Subtraction Overview](subtraction_overview.png)

-To delete the subtraction click on the red trash can icon on the subtraction details page.
+To delete the subtraction click on the {{< icon "fas fa-trash" >}} icon on the subtraction details page.
 ![Delete Subtraction](red_trash_can.png)

 A dialog box will then pop up to confirm the deletion; select **Confirm**.